How To Select The Best P.O.S. System For Your Restaurant

 Do they offer additional hardware or cloud-based services to run in redundancy when your base goes down?

-Service plans, availability and training are some of the biggest aspects to evaluate when making this big decision...just remember - no matter what system you go with: be sure to invest in stress-avoiding and time-saving "Crash Kits" i.e., menus with updated pricing, calculators, carbon copy chit pads and zipper bags for a bank in a plastic case under each one of those new POS terminals.
+Service plans, availability and training are some of the biggest aspects to evaluate when making this big decision as well...just remember - no matter what system you go with: be sure to invest in stress-avoiding and time-saving "Crash Kits" (i.e., menus with updated pricing, calculators, carbon copy chit pads and zipper bags for a bank in a plastic case under each one of those new POS terminals because even handheld tablets storing transaction data eventually need to be re-charged.